 Verification of FAFSA Information

 When you apply for financial aid through the FAFSA, some of your information is verified with different federal agencies, including the Social Security Administration (for verification of Social Security Numbers and citizenship status).
 If the information you provide does not match federal agency databases, the discrepancy must be resolved through the financial aid office before you can receive financial aid.

 Incoming freshmen and transfer students: You will receive a financial aid award to aid you in making your decision, but those funds will not disburse until all discrepancies are resolved.
 If left unresolved, the financial aid award will eventually be canceled.

 Income information may also be verified using the verification worksheet and IRS tax return transcript.
 See more information under Apply for Aid.

-Each term the financial aid office will finalize your enrollment approximately the fifth week of the term.
+Each term the financial aid office will finalize your enrollment at the end of the add/drop period each term.
 During summer term this window is shorter.
 This date is referred to as census date for financial aid.
 Your financial aid may be adjusted as a result of a change to your enrollment.
 You will be sent an email if your award is updated.
 You could owe additional money to the university if your award is reduced.

 Withdrawing from the University

 Students intending to withdraw from all classes must complete a Withdrawal Form.
 Visit the Dean of Students Office web site for more information on the types of withdrawals and a list of FAQs regarding the withdrawal process.
 Once the form is completed and submitted, the student is considered “officially withdrawn.”